carbon-language/carbon-lang/docs/design/structs.md

 only called through the non-abstract API, but can still be implemented in descendants.

-We expect idiomatic Carbon-only code to use Carbon interfaces instead of abstract base classes.
+We expect idiomatic Carbon-only code to generally use Carbon interfaces instead of abstract base classes.
+We may still support abstract base classes long term if we determine that the ability to put the pointer to the method implementations in the object value is important for users, particularly with a single parent as in the [polymorphic type case](#polymorphic-types).
 Extending this design to support abstract base classes is future work.

 **Background:**
 [Java interfaces](<https://en.wikipedia.org/wiki/Interface_(Java)>) model